ECI Portfolio Page Pic 1

 Rapid Assessment of Pandemic Impact on Development (RAPID)

-The Rapid Assessment of Pandemic Impact on Development Survey (RAPID Survey) is an ECI initiative that surveys communities around Harris County on the impacts of covid on families of young children 0-5 years old.
-Harris County is partnering with Stanford University, the administrator, and University of Houston’s Institute for Research on Women, Gender and Sexuality, the facilitator, to implement this survey in Harris County over 2 years.
+The Rapid Assessment of Pandemic Impact on Development Survey (RAPID Survey) is an ECI initiative that surveys Harris County families of young children 0-5 years old on the impacts of COVID.
+Harris County is partnering with Stanford University, the administrator, and University of Houston’s Institute for Research on Women, Gender and Sexuality, the facilitator, to implement this survey in various communities over 3 years.
+Visit for the latest Fact Sheet developed by the University of Houston and Stanford University: RAPID Fact Sheet